List of Ultraman Cosmos characters: Ultraman Cosmos

 Ultraman Cosmos (ウルトラマンコスモス, Urutoraman Kosumosu) is the titular hero of the series, originally the protector of an unnamed planet which was ravaged by Chaos Header.
 Feeling guilty for his perceived failure, he swore not to let another planet fall into Chaos Header's grasps.
 At some point of time, Cosmos chased the Alien Baltan Basical to prevent him from invading Earth.
-Their conflict lead to an encounter with the young Musashi, who gives him the Pyroxene stone.
+Their conflict lead to an encounter with the young Musashi, who gives him the Radiant Stone.
 When Chaos Header started his attack on Earth, Cosmos bonded with the now-teen Musashi and had since assisted Team EYES in defending benevolent monsters and fending off against invaders from outer space.
 With Chaos Header building an antibody to counter Cosmos' exorcism, the Ultra in turn gain access to Eclipse Mode, which resulted from his sheer bond with Musashi.
 In the final battle, despite everyone including Cosmos' insistence to eliminate Chaos, Musashi's kind spirit empowers Cosmos' Luna Mode and purified the Chaos Header into a benevolent entity.
 This action leads to Cosmos separating from the boy, marking the end of his mission on Earth.
 However, future events such as Sandloss' invasion and threats from the Universal Justice leads to Cosmos bonding with Musashi again, in the end leading to both of them working as protectors of the terraformed Planet Juran.

 As the warrior of kindness, Cosmos rarely kills his opponents and utilizes speed and self defense in combat.
 In the 2018 Ultraman Gaia novel, Cosmos is stated by Charija to empower himself with both energies from the Moon and Sun.
 His Mode Changes (モードチェンジ, Mōdo Chenji) include: